dochy-ksti/munyorunyoru/whats_dsl.md

 Code is a subset of data.

 I think the essence of language is that data determine how processing is done.
 It basically means the language processor examines the type of items and branches into different processes.
-But if it's implemented with "if"s, something tells me that's not a language, so it needs "match/dynamic dispatch, etc.".
+But if it's implemented with "if"s, something tells me that's not a language, so it needs "match, dynamic dispatch, etc.".

 In Munyo language, you can write data and code naturally, but it's more specialized to write code.